Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 Whenever you make changes, run that copy script to update the builds dir before you generate an apk or pwa.

+Note: Sometimes you have to re-run the `ng build --watch` command because it dies or gets killed.

 ## Modifying the tangy-form lib

 If you made updates to the tangy-form lib, docker exec into the apk-generator container: